More Details

 Is recycled polyester safe?

-Recycled polyester, often seen as a more sustainable alternative to virgin polyester, is generally considered safe for use in clothing and other products.
-However, it’s important to note that while recycled polyester reduces the need for new plastic production and helps keep plastic waste out of landfills and oceans, it isn’t without its environmental concerns.
+Recycled polyester, which is often seen as a more sustainable alternative to virgin polyester, is generally considered safe for use in clothing and other products.
+However, it is important to note that while recycled polyester reduces the need for new plastic production and helps keep plastic waste out of landfills and oceans, it isn’t without its environmental concerns.
 One of the most significant concerns is the release of microplastics during washing.
 According to a study by Plymouth University in the UK, each cycle of a washing machine can release over 700,000 plastic fibers into the environment.
 This means that whether garments are made from virgin or recycled polyester, they both contribute to microplastics pollution, which can have harmful effects on marine life and the broader ecosystem.
-To sum up, yes, recycled polyester is safe to wear, but when you wash it, microplastic fibers can be released, eventually making their way into the ocean—and potentially into the fish that end up on your plate.
+To sum up, yep, recycled polyester is safe to wear, but when you wash it, microplastic fibers can be released, eventually making their way into the ocean, and potentially into the fish that end up on your plate.

 Where to find recycled polyester fabrics?

 There are plenty of companies out there making fabrics from recycled bottles, but SAYA fabrics really stands out to us.
 SAYA is all about turning recycled bottles and overstock materials into high-quality fabrics.
-They’ve come up with innovative ways to use four different types of recycled components—like garment offcuts, deadstock fabric, waste yarn, and recycled PET bottles—to create their fibers.
-Every year, SAYA recycles over 100,000 tons of plastic bottles (that’s about 8 billion bottles!) and transforms them into durable, functional, and recyclable performance fibers.
+They have come up with innovative ways to use four different types of recycled components such as garment offcuts, deadstock fabric, waste yarn, and recycled PET bottles to create their fibers.
+Every year, SAYA recycles over 100,000 tons of plastic bottles (and that’s about 8 billion bottles!) and transforms them into durable, functional, and recyclable performance fibers.

-What sets SAYA apart is that they skip the decolorization process, keeping the original color of the fibers.
-This approach not only saves energy but also cuts down on carbon emissions and extra chemical pollution, making their fabrics even more eco-friendly.
+What sets SAYA apart is that they skip the decolorization process, and keep the original color of the fibers.
+It might sound like nothing to you, but his approach actually saves energym, cuts down on carbon emissions and extra chemical pollution, which makes their fabrics even more eco-friendly!

 Certifications for recycled material